forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 So as we can see, when it comes to speed and build performance, Hugo is a _clear_ winner.

 Don't just take our word for it.
-[Smashing Magazine](https://www.smashingmagazine.com/), [reportedly](https://discourse.gohugo.io/t/smashing-magazine-s-redesign-powered-by-hugo-jamstack/5826/9) builds their 7,500-page Hugo site in 13 seconds and Hugo user [@darinpope](https://twitter.com/darinpope) managed to get Hugo to [generate 600,000 pages in under 5 minutes](https://discourse.gohugo.io/t/page-generation-performance-expectations/1335/6).
+[Smashing Magazine](https://www.smashingmagazine.com/), [reportedly](https://discourse.gohugo.io/t/smashing-magazine-s-redesign-powered-by-hugo-jamstack/5826/9) builds their 7,500-page Hugo site in 13 seconds and Hugo user [@darinpope](https://twitter.com/darinpope) managed to [generate 600,000 pages in under 5 minutes](https://discourse.gohugo.io/t/page-generation-performance-expectations/1335/6).

 ## What's your experience?